benmclaren/personal-site/ben_personal_site/content/articles/arraytohash.md

 end
 ```

-Here we have called `array_to_hash` with a block so it will return true
+Here we have called `array_to_hash` with a block so it will return true.

 However, if we do not call it with a block and instead just give an array as the argument then it will return false.